-Openpath's reader communicates via RS-485 directly to the control panel as well as supports vulnerable standards like Wiegand which has been hacked since about 1983.
+Openpath's reader communicates via RS-485 directly to the control panel and supports standards like Wiegand.

-Compare that to the end-to-end encryption with secure communication between reader and cloud.
-The fully online firmware allows real time Over-The-Air (OTA) updates.
-Beyond that all data coming from Kisi's reader will run through your firewall so you have absolute control should any anomalies appear.
+The Kisi Reader Pro has fully online firmware allows real time Over-The-Air (OTA) updates.
+Beyond that all data coming from a Kisi reader will run through your firewall so you have absolute control should any anomalies appear.
 Check out Kisi's reader here.

-Openpath's Android App has about 500 downloads and a rating of 3.7. (last fetched October 19th).
+Openpath's Android App has over 5000 downloads and a rating of 2.8. (last fetched October 14th)

-Comparing that to Kisi's App with about with 10,000+ installs and a rating of 4.2.
-Both apps are built natively which means that all possibilities the respective hardware allows are leveraged.
+Comparing that to the Kisi application which has 50,000+ installs and a rating of 4.6.
+Both apps are built natively, which means they leverage all possibilities the respective hardware allows.

 If you use Kisi, limited connectivity (or not having internet) is not a problem — users can use the mobile app from their phones can even when they're offline!

 Currently Openpath does not publish any pricing information on their website.

 Openpath's reader communicates via RS-485 directly to its control panel.
 It also supports other standards like Wiegand, meaning that it has solid performance and specs.
 Openpath is designed to be used both with its own proprietary software as well as other integrations.
 Comparing that to Kisi's Reader Pro, however, its fully online firmware allows real time over the air (OTA) updates, giving it a competitive edge against Openpath.
 Beyond that, all data coming from any of Kisi's readers will run through your firewall so you can have absolute control should any anomalies appear, such as in the event of an alarm or an emergency.
 Because of this, Kisi works well for both large and small spaces and allows for easier integration.
 Check out Kisi's reader here.